 If you have never saved money for a particular goal before, then the process might feel daunting.
 And in this case, the sum is not small.
 A big sum like the cost of a car will make anyone, nervous.

-To slowly ease into the process and building up a habit of saving money, START SMALL.
+To slowly ease into the process and build up a habit of saving money, START SMALL.

 You ask, how hard will it be.
 We say, let us calculate.

-So to buy 25 Grams of 24 Carat Gold in Mumbai, you will need –
+So to buy 50 Grams of Gold in the US, you will need –

-So in order for you to buy 25 Grams of 24 Carat Gold you will need a cash amount of 1.27 Lakh INR.
-And you need to acheive this goal within a period of 3 months.
+So in order for you to buy 50 Grams of Gold, you will need a cash amount of $3,200.
+And you need to achieve this goal within a period of 3 months.

 The Goal Doesn’t Matter – The Journey Does.